railwayapp/docs/src/docs/tutorials/proximity-load-balancing.md

 layout="responsive"
 width={1060} height={375} quality={100} />

-- Click "Save"
+- Click **Save**

 ## 2. Creating the Pools

 - Go back to the Load Balancing page.

-- Click "Manage Pools" and then "Create"
+- Click **Manage Pools** and then **Create**

-- Fill out the name and description, leave "Endpoint Steering" as its default, it will not be used with only a single endpoint.
+- Fill out the name and description, leave **Endpoint Steering** as its default, it will not be used with only a single endpoint.

 - Enter the endpoint name, using the service name here is a good idea.

-- For the "Endpoint Address" we use the Railway generated domain for our us-west1 service, e.g. `region-us-west1.up.railway.app` without the scheme or a trailing slash.
+- For the **Endpoint Address** we use the Railway generated domain for our us-west1 service, e.g. `region-us-west1.up.railway.app` without the scheme or a trailing slash.

 - For the weight option we will use a value of 1.

-- Click "Add host header" and enter the same value as used for the Endpoint Address
+- Click **Add host header** and enter the same value as used for the Endpoint Address.

     **Note:** Railway does host based routing so we need to set the host header so they know how to route the incoming requests from Cloudflare.

 - Remove the second empty endpoint.

-    **Note:** Our pool only needs to contain a single endpoint as Railway handles single region replicas for us.

 <Image src="https://res.cloudinary.com/railway/image/upload/v1721867906/docs/tutorials/proximity-load-balancing/pool_settings_config_qh5s1k.png"
 alt="screenshot of end endpoint settings in the pool creator" layout="responsive" width={1060} height={600} quality={100} />

+    **Note:** Our pool only needs to contain a single endpoint as Railway handles single region replicas for us.

 - Click **"Configure co-ordinates for Proximity Steering"** and enter the Latitude and Longitude that can be found in this [JSON file](https://www.google.com/about/datacenters/json/locations.json).